Safety Tips for a First-timer

 Once you've made it into the coaster car, you'll be secured by one of two basic restraint systems: a lap bar or some variation of an over-the-shoulder harness.
-Don't be alarmed if you're getting on a loop-the-loop coaster with a lap bar -- as we saw earlier, inertia would keep you in your seat even with no restraints!
+Don't be alarmed if you're getting on a loop-the-loop coaster with a lap bar — as we explained earlier, inertia would keep you in your seat even with no restraints.

-The restraint system -- and everything else on a roller coaster -- is completely computer-controlled.
+The restraint system — and everything else on a roller coaster — is completely computer-controlled.
 Programmable logic controllers, usually three of them, monitor every aspect of a coaster's operations.
 They regulate the ride's speed, ensure that trains never come too close to one another, and alert human operators to technical glitches or track obstructions.
-There is no possibility that, say, the ride would leave the station with an unsecured safety belt or that an attendant would forget to apply the coaster's brake.
+The possibility that, say, the ride would leave the station with an unsecured safety belt or that an attendant would forget to apply the coaster's brake are extremely rare.
 All coasters are carefully inspected on a daily basis and completely worked over during the park's off-season.

-For much more information on roller coasters and related topics, check out the links on the next page.
+For much more information on roller coasters and related topics, check out the links that follow.

 - "Amusement Ride Safety."
 International Association of Amusement Parks and Attractions.
 (April 28, 2018) http://www.iaapa.org/safety-and-advocacy/safety/amusement-ride-safety

 - Birket Engineering.
 (April 28, 2018) http://www.birket.com